law12019/puzzles/README.txt

   I Id did not work completely.
 - Make sure equivalent sequences are not added.
 - Add reverse sequences when expanding symmetries.
-- Finish converting all puzzles.
-Oly cube2 and cube3 have been converted so far.
 - Make a puzzle that replicates Gwenda's gold gift.